The British – Yemeni Society (BYS)

 (a) The Officers shall consist of a Chairman, a Vice Chairman, a Secretary, a Treasurer, the Editor of the Society's Journal, and such other Officers as the Society may from time to time decide.

-(b) The Officers of the Society shall hold office until the conclusion of the third Annual General Meeting of the Society next after their election, but shall be eligible for re-selection.
+(b) The Officers of the Society shall hold office until the conclusion of the third Annual General Meeting of the Society next after their election, but shall be eligible for re-election.

-(c) An Officer may be co-opted by the Execuive Committee to serve on the Committee, and, if not already an Ordinary or Student member of the Society, shall be a member ex officio of the Society and of the Executive Committee until the Annual General Meeting next following their co-option, at which time they may be nominated for election to that position if by that time they have become an ordinary or student member of the Society.
+(c) An Officer may be co-opted by the Executive Committee to serve on the Committee, and, if not already an Ordinary or Student member of the Society, shall be a member ex officio of the Society and of the Executive Committee until the Annual General Meeting next following their co-option, at which time they may be nominated for election to that position if by that time they have become an Ordinary or Student Member of the Society.

 6. Executive Committee

-(a) Subject as hereinafter mentioned the policy and general management of the affairs of the Society shall be directed by an Executive Committee (hereinafter called "The Committee") which shall meet no fewer than twice a year and, when complete, shall consist, in addition to the Officers, of not less than three or more than ten Ordinary or Student Members of the Society whether individual or representative.
+(a) Subject as hereinafter mentioned the policy and general management of the affairs of the Society shall be directed by an Executive Committee (hereinafter called "The Committee") which shall meet no less than twice a year and, when complete, shall consist, in addition to the Officers, of no fewer than three or more than ten Ordinary or Student Members of the Society whether individual or representative.

-(b) The Ordinary Members of the Committee shall be elected annually at the Annual General Meeting of the Society.
-Ordinary Members of the Committee shall be eligible for re-election.
+(b) The Ordinary and Student Members of the Committee shall be elected annually at the Annual General Meeting of the Society.
+Ordinary and Student Members of the Committee shall be eligible for re-election.

 (c) Any vacancy in the Committee may be filled by the Committee and any person appointed to fill such a vacancy shall hold office until the conclusion of the next Annual General Meeting of the Society and shall be eligible for election at the meeting.